Brexit challenge: UK Supreme Court hears Article 50 appeal

 All 11 judges will hear the four-day case -- the first time this has happened since the Supreme Court was established in 2009 -- before giving their ruling in early 2017.

-Brexit trigger
+Brexit trigger debate

+In the wake of the High Court's ruling in November Gina Miller, one of the claimants in the case, was subjected to death threats and racist abuse, even dubbed "the most hated woman in the country."

+The three judges in the case were attacked in the pro-Brexit press, with the Daily Mail newspaper branding them "Enemies of the people" in a front page headline that sparked outrage.

+In his opening statement, David Neuberger, president of the Supreme Court, spoke out against the "threats of serious violence and unpleasant abuse in emails and other electronic communications" received by participants in the case.

+"Threatening and abusing people because they are exercising their fundamental right to go to court undermines the rule of law," he told the court.
+"Anyone who communicates such threats or abuse should be aware that there are legal powers designed to ensure that access to the courts is available to everybody.

-In his opening statement, David Neuberger, president of the Supreme Court, said they were "aware of the strong feelings associated with the many wider political questions surrounding the United Kingdom's departure from the European Union.
+Neuberger said the judges were "aware of the strong feelings associated with the many wider political questions surrounding the United Kingdom's departure from the European Union.

 "However ... those wider political questions are not the subject of this appeal.
 This appeal is concerned with legal issues, and, as judges, our duty is to consider those issues impartially, and to decide the case according to the law."